After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 • unhealthy diet;

-• too young age of the mother or late birth;
+• the mother is too young or has a late birth;

-• concomitant diseases (diabetes, asthma and others), especially requiring hormone therapy;
+• concomitant diseases (diabetes, asthma and others), especially those requiring hormonal therapy;

-• complications after childbirth, for example, Sheehan's syndrome.
+• complications after childbirth, for example Sheehan syndrome.

 Irregular periods often persist for several cycles after childbirth.
 These changes do not have to be permanent.
 Within 1-2 months, the cycle normally returns to prenatal characteristics or changes slightly in duration.